JosiahBull/FlowYard/README.md

 <h3>Global Options </h3>
 <h4>Global Intersections</h4>
 When toggled on, FlowYard will check for collisions between different pipe networks and internally.
 If global intersections is toggled off, then FlowYard will only check for collisions internally within each pipe network.

 <h4>Simplify Vertices</h4>
-Where possible FlowYard will attempt to simply lines down into vertices, reducing processing time in EPANET.
+Where possible FlowYard will attempt to simplify lines down into vertices, reducing processing time in EPANET.
 Verticies are represented by the blue sqaures in the Output Preview, while standard nodes are represented by red dots.
 <img src="https://i.imgur.com/c4RwaRR.png">